Kong/docs.konghq.com/app/enterprise/1.3-x/db-encryption.md

 ### Encrypted Fields

-The following fields are encrypted as rest by the keyring module:
+The keyring module encrypts the following fields at rest:

 * `key` fields of `certificate` objects (corresponding to the private key of a TLS certificate)
 * `password` fields of `basic-auth` plugin credential objects (note that passwords are also hashed by a one-way hashing function)